karink520/intro-r-shiny-workshop/index.md

     d.
 Input and Output functions

     e.
-Basic eactivity and connecting outputs to inputs with render* expressions
+Basic reactivity and connecting outputs to inputs with render* expressions
 3. Practice
 4. Understanding reactivity

     a.
 Reactive values and functions